ibm-cloud-docs/key-protect/unwrap-keys.md

 2. Copy the ID of the root key that you used to perform the initial wrap request.

-    You can retrieve the ID for a key by making a `GET /v2/keys` request, or by viewing your keys in the {{site.data.keyword.keymanagementserviceshort}} GUI.
+  You can find the ID for a key in your service instance by [retrieving a list of your keys](/docs/key-protect?topic=key-protect-view-keys), or by accessing the {{site.data.keyword.keymanagementserviceshort}} dashboard.

 3. Copy the `ciphertext` value that was returned during the initial wrap request.